-NOTE: Any changes to the nitrogen generator cut-in and cut-out pressure settings or the vent backpressure regulator settings must be authorized by and under the direction of ECS.

-- 1. Nitrogen generator pressure adjustments are accomplished through the HMI display. - 2.
+- NOTE: Any changes to the nitrogen generator cut-in and cut-out pressure settings or the vent backpressure regulator settings must be authorized by and under the direction of ECS. - 1.
+Nitrogen generator pressure adjustments are accomplished through the HMI display. - 2.
 Adjust the nitrogen generator cut-in (turn-on) pressure.
-(See Maintenance Section for Nitrogen Generator Pressure Adjustment Procedure). - 3.
+(See section 6F in the Maintenance Section for Nitrogen Generator Pressure Adjustment Procedure.) - 3.
 Adjust the nitrogen generator cut-out (turn-off) pressure, if needed.
-(See Maintenance Section for Nitrogen Generator Pressure Adjustment Procedure).
+(See section 6F in the Maintenance Section for Nitrogen Generator Pressure Adjustment Procedure.)